 Configure private IP addresses for a virtual machine (Classic) using the Azure portal

-Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Azure Resource Manager and classic.
+Azure currently has two deployment models: Azure Resource Manager and classic.
 Make sure you understand deployment models and tools before you work with any Azure resource.
-You can view the documentation for different tools by clicking the tabs at the top of this article.
+To view the documentation for different tools, select the tabs at the beginning of this article.

 This article covers the classic deployment model.
 You can also manage a static private IP address in the Resource Manager deployment model.

-To better illustrate how to configure a static IP address for a VM, this document will use the scenario below.
+To better illustrate how to configure a static IP address for a VM, this document uses this scenario:

-In this scenario you will create a VM named DNS01 in the FrontEnd subnet, and set it to use a static IP address of 192.168.1.101.
+In this scenario, you create a VM named DNS01 in the FrontEnd subnet, and then set it to use a static IP address of 192.168.1.101.

 The sample steps that follow expect a simple environment already created.
 If you want to run the steps as they are displayed in this document, first build the test environment described in create a vnet.